top of page

 • There is a safe and effective vaccine for MenB - but currently, most teens and young people in the UK need to access it privately.

-• Know the signs: even if vaccinated, there are a number of causes of meningitis, septicaemia and pneumonia that are not vaccine-preventable, so knowing what to look for and taking quick action are potentially-life-saving steps.
+• Know the signs: even if vaccinated, there are a number of causes of meningitis, septicaemia and pneumonia that are not vaccine-preventable, and not everyone is vaccinated, so knowing what to look for and taking quick action are potentially-life-saving steps.

 • Keep up-to-date: It remains essential that people follow the routine NHS vaccination schedule.
 Many of these vaccines provide the foundational ‘firewall’ against various forms of bacterial & viral meningitis, septicaemia and other diseases.